sahraomar1/Urban-Mobility-Data-Explorer/README.md

 # NYC Taxi Trip
 # Overview

-This first part handles cleaning the 2016 NYC Yellow Cab dataset (train.csv) for our Urban Mobility Data Explorer website.
-My script, data_cleaner.py, processes the raw data, removes bad records, adds three new features (trip_distance_miles, average_speed_mph, pickup_hour), and saves the cleaned data for the website’s database and visualizations.
+This first part handles cleaning the 2016 NYC Yellow Cab dataset (train.csv) for our Urban Mobility Data Explorer website. data_cleaner.py, processes the raw data, removes bad records, adds three new features (trip_distance_miles, average_speed_mph, pickup_hour), and saves the cleaned data for the website’s database and visualizations.

 # Setup Instructions for Running the Data Cleaning

-These steps show you how to set up and run my data cleaning script to get the cleaned data for the website.
+These steps show you how to set up and run our data cleaning script to get the cleaned data for the website.

 1. Get Python Ready: